CPATA will be closed on Monday, May 22 for Victoria Day.

 In most Canadian regulated professions where services are offered to clients, professional liability insurance is a staple.
 The College of Patent Agents and Trademark Agents Act includes a legislative requirement for licensees to hold professional liability insurance, which CPATA must enforce.
 Insurance is a primary way in which CPATA can protect the public interest, as it protects the client in situations where errors and omissions on the part of the agent result in financial loss for clients.
 It also offers a benefit to the agent and their colleagues by ensuring that resources are available to defend the agent and redress damages.

-Licensees who do not provide services to the public (for example in-house pracitioners) are exempt from professional liability insurance requirements, regardless of which licence class they hold.
+Licensees who do not provide services to the public (for example in-house practitioners) are exempt from professional liability insurance requirements, regardless of whether they are a class 1, 2 or 3 licensee.
+Licensees can be covered by their own policy or that of their employer or supervisor.

 Policy Requirements